 SDM-76 control zone corresponds to a circular cone with an angle of 0,5° and a height of up to 500 m.
 The length of the meter control zone along the direction of movement is controlled from 1.5 m to 500 m, width of the control zone is from 0.01 m to 4 3 m.

 The radar unit is designed to be mounted on a vertical pole (mast) with a diameter of 50 mm to 120 mm.
-The radar has to be installed on the centre of track at the height calculated as 1/2 of antenna pattern diameter on max specified distance.
+The radar has to be installed on the centre of the track at the height calculated as 1/2 of the antenna pattern diameter on the max specified distance.
 In the described case, the antenna pattern on 500 m is 4.3 m in diameter.
-Thus, radar installation height is 2.15 m.
+Thus, the radar installation height is 2.15 m.

 • Antenna to form a narrow beam pattern,

 • Alignment-fixing device for fixing the meter and the possibility of precise adjustment of the antenna to the monitored railway track.